ACMTTU/acm-note-sharing-platform/infra/README.md

 Prerequisites:
 * Knowledge of what the resource group name is (typically, `notes-app`)
 * Knowledge of which group to add the new user to (Current: `ACM Notes Sharing Application Developers Spring 2020`)
+* Must have admin privileges to the Azure Subscription for ACM

 Settings:
 * You can find variables `resourceGroupName` and `groupName` which you can update